 I’ve worked with many Business Owners like you who have done their research and are ready to get their business started.
 But inevitably, you get to one of these legal steps and get stuck trying to figure out the answer to what you think should be a simple question (but has taken up hours of your time in research).
 Your time is better spent working on the other parts of your business and leaving the legal work to a professional.

 All those little questions that took up your entire afternoon can often be answered in an email or short phone call with a lawyer.
 Rather than spending your time on some mail-merging form website, we can work together to prepare your operating agreements, shareholder agreements, employee agreements and reviewing your lease agreement.
+Once it's all set up, we'll create a system to maintain your corporate documents so that you're ready for future growth and taking on investors.

 If you’re ready to get started, I’ve got a simple 10-question survey that you can fill out to get the process started.
 Not sure that you’re ready to get started?
 We can also schedule a quick Legal Strategy Session to discuss where you are in the process of starting your business and we can plan out the next steps you need to take to get your business up and running.